 Once all survivors are activated, the player to his left takes a turn, and so on until all players have completed their turns.
 This action ends the Players phase.

 After this, the Zombie phase begins.
 All zombies on the board are activated, and wither attack a survivor next to them, or move towards survivors or noisy zones.
-Some zombies get two actions which allow them to move twice, attack twice, or attack and move.
+Some zombies get two actions that allow them to move twice, attack twice, or attack and move.

 The game is over when all Survivors have been gruesomely killed or won when all the mission objectives have been achieved.